Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Convergence of the proposed Algorithms

 \subsection{Convergence of G$q$-SF2 Algorithm}

-Since the proof of convergence here is along the lines of G$q$-SF1, we do not describe it explicitly.
+Since the proof of convergence here is along the lines of G$q$-SF1, we only provide a sketch of it.
 We just briefly describe the modifications that are required in this case.
-In the faster timescale, as {$n\to\infty$}, the updates given by {$Z(nL)$} track the function
+Along the faster timescale, as {$n\to\infty$}, the updates given by {$Z_{nL}$} track the function

 So we can rewrite the slower timescale update for G$q$-SF2 algorithm, in a similar manner as~\eqref{slowstep}, where the noise term $\xi_n$ has two components, due to the two parallel simulations, each being bounded (as in Lemma~\ref{xi_n_convergence}).
 We have the following proposition for the error term